A binary model of long period radio transients and white dwarf pulsars: Discussion

-A critical component of the model is that the direction of the radio beam is locked to the WD rotating frame in the direction of the magnetic moment.
-If this is not the case it becomes difficult to explain the paired pulse group morphology, and it becomes unclear why the pulse substructure would be related to the spin phase.
-This is difficult to reconcile with models which place the emission site at or near the companion like the electron cyclotron maser emission (ECME) model \cite{2025ApJ...981...34Q} proposed for ILT\,J1101\ensuremath{+}5521 or the bow shock model \cite{geng2016model} proposed for AR\,Sco.
-One scenario which allows for an emission region locked to the WD involves relativistic electrons accelerating from the companion towards the WD along the closed magnetic field lines when the companion star's surface is heated by magnetic interaction \cite{buckley2017polarimetric, takata2017model}.
-The electrons emit synchrotron radiation as they reach magnetic mirror points on their way to the WD pole \cite{takata2017model}.
-This idea has been shown to reproduce the dynamic pulse profile of Ar\,Sco with spin and orbit modulated components similar to our model \cite{potter_and_buckley_2018}.
+A scenario which has been suggested for AR\,Sco \cite{2017NatAs...1E..29B, 2017ApJ...851..143T} which allows for an emission region locked to the WD involves relativistic electrons accelerating from the companion towards the WD along the closed magnetic field lines when the companion star's surface is heated by magnetic interaction.
+The electrons emit synchrotron radiation as they reach magnetic mirror points on their way to the WD pole.
+This idea was used successfully in the earlier mentioned geometric model \cite{2018MNRAS.481.2384P} to predict polarimetric properties of AR\,Sco.
+The broadband nature and spectral shape of \gpmlpt{} could be consistent with this, but the radio luminosity is orders of magnitude brighter.
+Despite the possibility that the radio emission from AR\,Sco and \gpmlpt{} are powered by different mechanisms, we highlight the consistent interpretation in the two systems that the emission is modulated as the source of particles (i.e. the MD) moves along its orbit.
+If the mechanisms differ then it is likely in the acceleration mechanism of said particles.